rtharayil/certify-me.github.io/_prozenics/MohanDassDayalanJira.md

 contactPh_number: +91- 9884061174
 contactEmail: info@prozenics.com
 contactCompanyWebSiteLink: www.prozenics.com
-test: This certificate is issued for completing all the assignments of Jira for Agile Project Management
+text: This certificate is issued for completing all the assignments of Jira for Agile Project Management
 ---